stefansundin/github-release-party/README.md

 ### Setup

-You first need to [create a GitHub access token](https://github.com/settings/tokens) to create the releases (limit the scope to `repo`).
-Keep your token secure (don't put it in public repos).
+You need to provide a GitHub access token so that the gem can create the GitHub release after the deployment has finished.
+There are two different kinds of GitHub access tokens:
+- The recommended token is [a fine-grained token](https://github.com/settings/personal-access-tokens).
+Add only the repositories required and grant `Read and write` access to "Contents" only.
+- You can also create [a classic token](https://github.com/settings/tokens).
+Limit the scope to `repo`.

+**Keep your token secure!
+Don't commit it to a public repo!**

-You need to set the environment variable `GITHUB_RELEASE_TOKEN` to token.
+You need to set the environment variable `GITHUB_RELEASE_TOKEN` with the token as the value.
 A good place to do this is in your `.bash_profile`:

 ```bash
 export GITHUB_RELEASE_TOKEN=token12345